PlasmAPP1/PlasmAPP/README.md

 https://user-images.githubusercontent.com/114958650/193703496-ea13984a-5501-4ede-bdeb-00c067d8127c.mp4

 # PlasmAPP
-Graphical User Interfase in MATLAB App Designer for electrostatic 1D particle-in-cell simulations.
+Graphical User Interface in MATLAB App Designer for electrostatic 1D particle-in-cell simulations.

-If you want to install PlasmAPP, you can follow these steps:
+If you want to install PlasmAPP, follow these steps:

 1. Download the folder "Install PlasmAPP".
 2. Open MATLAB and go to the "APPS" tab and then click on "Install APP".